This is the featured image of the Create an Impressive Sounding House Chord blog article.

 ~House Chord 1

-Heading back to the oscillator section we can see a 4-way switch mode to “BOTH”.
+Returning to the oscillator section, we see a 4-way switch mode to "BOTH."
 This switch assigns the pitch modulation section for each oscillator.
-By setting it to “BOTH,” we are setting both oscillators to be modulated by the same source.
-Staying with the oscillator section, we will click on the little arrow above envelope 2 (ENV 2) and from the dropdown menu select the “STACKINDEX” mode.
+By setting it to "BOTH," we are putting both oscillators to be modulated by the same source.
+Staying with the oscillator section, we will click on the little arrow above envelope 2 (ENV 2) and select the "STACKINDEX" mode from the dropdown menu.
 By doing this, we can modulate the pitch of individual stack layers.
-By increasing the “STACK” knob to +7, we get to detune the three layers by 7 semitones producing a rich suspended chord.
+By increasing the "STACK" knob to +7, we detune the three layers by seven semitones producing a rich suspended chord.
+Now, we are getting somewhere.
+Let's listen to the progress of our sound again.

 ~House Chord 2